 Community Involvement in the City of Waco

 One need only survey the neighborhoods surrounding our campus to observe need in Waco.
 Baylor students can reach beyond their campus to serve their local community through organizations such as Mission Waco, the Talitha Koum Institute and Therapeutic Nursery, Compassion Ministries, the Waco Community Training Center, and the Methodist Children's Home.
-Students can also participate in city government.
-Please read this invitation from the City of Waco to serve on local boards and commissions.
-You can access more information and the city's (surprisingly simple) application here.
+Students can also participate in Waco city government by serving on a city commission or board.
+Please read this recent invitation from the City of Waco for residents to consider serving in this capacity.
+Information for applying can be found here.

 Academy for Leader Development and Civic Engagement

 In the effort to encourage and equip students to "live their calling," the University created the Academy "which was established in 2004 by the Division of Student Life at Baylor University to create a common place where diverse individuals studying, researching or practicing leadership in the context of a Christian worldview will benefit from collaboration.
 The purpose of fostering greater synergy among "leadership thinkers" is guided by an aspiration to provide a meaningful forum for talented Baylor students to develop their strengths in preparation for answering a call to sustained leadership in whatever their chosen vocations, whether they be service in public life, private enterprise, social issues, or the Church."
 For more information please see the Academy website here.